jpsikorra/maude_syntax_highlight/README.md

-# Maude SublimeText 3 syntax highlightin
+# Maude Syntax Highlighting for SublimeText 2/3
 For a more colorful Maude.